gluster/gluster-ansible/CONTRIBUTING.md

 * gluster.repositories
 * gluster.maintenance

-If it does not fit any of the above categories feel free to send a mail to gluster-devel@ we will be happy to discuss.
+If your proposed contribution does not align with any of the above categories feel free to send a mail to gluster-devel@ we will be happy to discuss.

 ## Submitting contributions